televandalist/RADocsTEMP/docs/support/faq.md

 ## Is RetroAchievements profiting off of emulation?

 No. RetroAchievements is a community of devoted fans who want to pay tribute to their favorite games by creating and playing achievements!
 While we do accept donations through [Patreon](https://www.patreon.com/bePatron?u=5403777) all of the money donated is given to fund server expenses and keeping the website completely ad-free.
 All programmers, achievement creators and staff members give their time the betterment of the community at their own expense.

-## I was using the site and it crashed (403 error), what happened?

-It happened because you typed one of following words on the site:

-- select
-- union
-- update
-- delete
-- insert
-- table
-- from
-- ascii
-- hex
-- unhex
-- drop

-and also some special characters like "%" will cause it

-This is because the site lacks a proper framework, so in order to make the database safe the protection was added, removing ability to type those words.
-This issue is **temporary** and will be resolved when the site gets a proper framework later at some point.

-The best work around is to copy the text into clipboard before posting it, to ensure that you won't lose anything if it breaks.